Factbox - Impact on banks from Britain's vote to leave the EU

 DAIWA SAECURITIES GROUP

-Daiwa Securities Group Inc (8601.T), Japan's No. 2 brokerage firm, may decide as early as mid-June to move dozens of London-based staff to Frankfurt or another European city, ahead of Britain's exit from the EU, Chief Executive Seiji Nakata said.
+Daiwa Securities Group Inc, Japan's No. 2 brokerage firm, may decide as early as mid-June to move dozens of London-based staff to Frankfurt or another European city, ahead of Britain's exit from the EU, Chief Executive Seiji Nakata said.

 The German city is Daiwa's favoured destination, as London-based staff can easily be transferred to its investment banking branch in Frankfurt, Nakata said.